Kitchener Criminal Lawyers

 Resolution Discussions and Pre-Trials

-As Kitchener criminal lawyers, we usually meet with the Crown after disclosure has been reviewed.
-This meeting is called a Crown pre-trial.
+After the first court date the lawyer will usually meet with the Crown after disclosure has been reviewed.
+This meeting is called a Crown pre-trial or just pre-trial.

-In more serious or complex matters, the court may schedule a judicial pre-trial before a judge.
+In more serious or complex matters, the court may schedule a judicial pre-trial before a judge, not just the crown attorney.
 Judicial pre-trials are generally reserved for cases that are likely to proceed to trial and are intended to narrow the issues, address legal questions, and help the court manage the case efficiently.

 When a Case Proceeds to Trial